2021 Wikimedia Foundation actions on the Chinese Wikipedia: The community

-The Wikimedians of Mainland China (WMC) was established in 2017, without acknowledgement from the Wikimedia Foundation.
+Wikimedians of Mainland China (WMC) was established in 2017, without acknowledgement from the Wikimedia Foundation.
 A former editor accused the WMC members of being more likely to become administrators, bureaucrats, and oversighters, and personal attacks became persistent after 2017.
-According to the Stand News in September 2021, 38 administrators were from China, while 20 were from Taiwan, 17 were from Hong Kong, and 1 was from Macau.
+According to Stand News in September 2021, 38 administrators were from China, while 20 were from Taiwan, 17 were from Hong Kong, and 1 was from Macau.

-Another incident that got the Foundation's attention happened in January 2018, in which WMC members physically assaulted another member after the member told the Taiwan user group that WMC leaders were going to meet Wikimedia Foundation officials.
-The meeting was cancelled after the incident.
+Another incident that received WMF attention happened in January 2018, in which WMC members physically assaulted another member after that member told the Taiwan user group that WMC leaders were going to meet WMF officials.
+The meeting was canceled after the incident.

-The WMC with a strong pro-Beijing stance has clashed with Wikipedia editors from Taiwan and Hong Kong.
-Edit wars approached their peak when Hong Kong protests occurred.
-In August 2020, there were 123 edits on the Chinese entry "2019 Yuen Long attack" (zh) in two days.
-A Hong Kong-based editor, who remains anonymous because of fears of intimidation, noted that "Pro-Beijing people often remove content that is sympathetic to protests, such as tear gas being fired and images of barricades.
-They also add their own content...Pro-democracy editors tend to add content to shift the balance or the tone of the article, but in my experience, the pro-Beijing editors are a lot more aggressive in churning out disinformation..."
-The anonymous editor described the actions as "rewrite history".
-In July 2021, while edit warring on the Yuen Long attack was underway, several members of the Wikimedians of Mainland China threatened to report Hong Kong editors to the National Security Department hotline, according to the Hong Kong Free Press.
+The WMC, having a strong pro-Beijing stance, clashed with Wikipedia editors from Taiwan and Hong Kong.
+Edit wars approached their peak when the 2019–2020 Hong Kong protests occurred.
+In August 2020, there were 123 edits on the Chinese entry for the 2019 Yuen Long attack in two days.
+A Hong Kong-based editor, who remained anonymous because of fears of intimidation, said, "Pro-Beijing people often remove content that is sympathetic to protests, such as tear gas being fired and images of barricades.
+They also add their own content...
+Pro-democracy editors tend to add content to shift the balance or the tone of the article, but in my experience, the pro-Beijing editors are a lot more aggressive in churning out disinformation..."
+They described the actions as "rewriting history."
+In July 2021, while an edit war on the Yuen Long attack was underway, several WMC members threatened to report Hong Kong editors to the National Security Department hotline, according to the Hong Kong Free Press.